Master of Management in Hospitality FAQs

 Boston University is required by U.S. government regulations to check the availability of adequate funding for tuition, fees, and living expenses for the duration of the prospective student’s studies at Boston University in order to issue the immigration documents necessary to obtain a student visa.
 All financial documents submitted for evaluation will become the property of Boston University and will not be returned to the prospective student.

-Please Submit: A bank document in English, on bank letterhead, dated within a year from program start date.
+Please Submit: A bank document in English, on bank letterhead, dated within a year from the program start date.

 How to Apply For a visa: